 These civilizations have impacted India’s culture, architecture, literature, arts, and sciences.
 The Indus Valley Civilization, for instance, is known for its town planning, drainage system, writing system, and pottery, which are evidence of its high level of development.

 Culture and Civilization

-‘Culture’ and ‘Civilization’ are different form each other.
-‘Culture’ refers to the inner being, a refinement of head and heart and various higher pursuits of human life which are also classified as cultural activities.
-While civilization may be termed as better ways of living socially and politically and better utilization of nature around us.
+‘Culture’ and ‘Civilization’ are different from each other.
+‘Culture’ refers to the inner being, a refinement of the head and heart, and various higher pursuits of human life, which are also classified as cultural activities.

 Culture and Heritage

-- Every generation transfer their learning to their successor.
-With the passage of time few things are added and few are dropped which are not considered useful.
-This is how culture is transmitted and carried forward from generation to next generation.
+Every generation transfers their learning to their successor.
+With the passage of time, a few things are added, and a few are dropped that are not considered useful.
+This is how culture is transmitted and carried forward from generation to generation.

-- The culture we inherit from our predecessors is called our cultural heritage.
-It includes values transmitted to next generation.
-These values are cherished, protected and maintained by them with a great affection and a sense of pride.
+The culture we inherit from our predecessors is called our cultural heritage.
+It includes values transmitted to the next generation.
+They take great care of, defend, and proudly uphold these values.

-- The architectural creations, monuments, artifacts, the intellectual achievements, philosophy, treasures of knowledge, scientific inventions and discoveries are the part of heritage.
-For example, Yoga is one of the most important treasures of Indian Cultural heritage.
+Architectural creations, monuments, artifacts, intellectual achievements, philosophy, treasures of knowledge, scientific inventions, and discoveries are part of heritage.
+For example, yoga is one of the most important treasures of Indian cultural heritage.

 ‘Culture,’ ‘Civilization,’ and ‘Heritage’ are three essential terms that define India’s rich history.
 They are interlinked and interdependent, providing a unique and diverse identity to India’s people.

 Understanding these terms is crucial to preserving and promoting India’s heritage, identity, and spirit.